Why a Feedback Culture Matters and How to Create a Feedback Culture in Your Organization

 4) Make it routine by holding employees accountable

 When feedback happens routinely, it becomes expected.
 Hold employees accountable by incorporating the number of feedback shared and requested into your manager’s KPIs.
 Ensure that managers are having regular feedback conversations and check-ins with their direct reports.
 Moreover, encourage employees to ask and share feedback whenever and wherever.
 Feedback doesn't have to come at the end of the month - if you see a behaviour that should be repeated, corrected, or changed, let the employee know in real-time.

 Have any other tips to help create the culture of feedback?
 Let us know!
-Also, check out Pavestep if you want a solution that motivates your employees to give and request feedback!
+Also, check out Pavestep if you want a continuous feedback software that motivates your employees to give and request feedback!

 If you enjoyed this article, you might also enjoy our other content.